cramirezmartin/bell_systray_notification/README.rst

       'type_default': type_default,
   })

+Every minute the notification icon bell will update showing the number of existing notifications

 * user_id.id: Id of the user to whom the notification is sent
 * message: Notification text
 * title: Notification title